akshayrdeodhar/akshayrdeodhar.github.io/_posts/2019-08-06-khadyayatra3.md

 We had made plans for going to Cafe Goodluck and Durga later, but sensibly did not proceed with them.

-I once read an anecdote in Bryson's "The Lost Continent", where he describes an evening of gluttony at an all-you-can-eat restraunt, followed by further stomach-stuffing at night at a highyway submarine sandwich shop.
+I once read an anecdote in Bryson's "The Lost Continent", where he describes an evening of gluttony at an all-you-can-eat restaurant, followed by further stomach-stuffing at night at a highway submarine sandwich shop.
 That is something I aim to do one day.
 (Accompanied by proper exercise, of course)

 On that day, I had one well-prepared, tasty dish after another.
 I think I came pretty close.